 That being said, if you are going to MIG weld large gaps, then you should do it the right way.
 Have you used any of the techniques we have mentioned?
 If so, how did the joint perform over time?

-There are several different situations that could require any number of different types of fix to assure yourself that your gap weld will be strong and not detract from the integrity of your overall project.
+There are several different situations that could require any number of different types of fixes to assure yourself that your gap weld will be strong and not detract from the integrity of your overall project.

 Make sure that you employ the right technique.
-Whether you choose padding, a backing rod, filler rods, or even flux ods that have had the flux scraped off, you need to observe the techniques properly and take the time to ensure you’re not burning or warping your metal, causing further gaps.
+Whether you choose to pad, a backing rod, filler rods, or even flux ods that have had the flux scraped off, you need to observe the techniques properly and take the time to ensure you’re not burning or warping your metal, causing further gaps.

 We hope that the things you have learned today will help if you are ever put in the impossible situation of having to MIG weld large gaps between poorly fitted pieces of metal.

 Our favorite methods out of all the ones we have mentioned today are to fill the gap using padding or to fill it using a steel backer that can facilitate a smoother transition and lend strength to your finished weld.